 'Tis the season for double bridal buns!
 These brides chose complementary crystal accessories to accentuate their updos.
 On the right, a twinkling halo wraps the bride’s bun in a cool embrace, while the bride on the left rocks a delicate arrangement of marquis crystals placed just above the ear.

-Glistening gems spice up a wintry wedding look.
-Add a little magic to your loose and lovely updo with a twinkly tiara or ice crystal-like hairpins.
+Glistening gems spice up any wintry wedding look.
+The more whimsical the style, however, the more enchanting the appeal.
+Add a little magic to your loose and lovely updo with a twinkly tiara or icy crystal-like hairpins.

 What hair accessories work best for winter wedding hairstyles?